-Seven years and two kids later, I know that it does all work out.
-But, oh mama, the sleep tips and hacks I’ve learned since then have given me hours of extra sleep each night and literally saved my sanity.
+Seven years and two kids later, I know it all works out.
+But, oh, Mama, the sleep tips and hacks I’ve learned since then have given me hours of extra sleep each night and saved my sanity.

 I became a baby sleep consultant because overcoming sleep deprivation and postpartum depression with my first baby inspired me to help other exhausted moms.
 Over the years of helping thousands of families, I’ve discovered easy ways that parents can get as much sleep as possible with a newborn at home.

-Here are my top 10 tips for helping newborns sleep well so tired parents can get the rest they need too.
+Here are my top 10 tips for helping newborns sleep well so tired parents can get the rest they need.

 Tip #1: Swaddle your newborn for sleep.

-My years working as a neonatal nurse taught me that newborns sleep best in a tight and cozy swaddle.
+My years as a neonatal nurse taught me that newborns sleep best in tight and cozy swaddles.
 That’s because a swaddle resembles the womb, which helps your baby feel safe and secure.
 It also dampens your baby’s startle reflex from waking them.

 Tip #2: Invest in a baby carrier.

-There will be days when your baby will only want to sleep ON you.
+There will be days when your baby only wants to sleep ON you.
 There’s nothing wrong with holding your newborn while they nap.
-But that’s not always possible with older children, a mound of laundry to be washed, and errands to be run.
+But that’s not always possible with older children, a mound of laundry, and errands to be run.
 This is where a baby carrier comes in super handy.

 Tip #3: Use white noise.

-Your newborn has just spent nine months in the womb, which is evidently a very noisy place!
-On days or nights when your baby is extra fussy or can’t seem to settle and fall asleep, crank up the white noise.
-The familiarity of this static noise has been proven to help babies fall asleep quicker.
+Your newborn has just spent nine months in the womb, which is a very noisy place!1 On days or nights when your baby is extra fussy or can’t seem to settle and fall asleep, crank up the white noise.
+The familiarity of this static noise has been proven to help babies fall asleep quicker.2

 Tip #4: Get a Haakaa breast pump.

 When I was pregnant with my second baby in 2019, all anyone would talk about was the Haakaa silicone breast pump.
 With good reason!
-This nifty contraption suctions onto one breast while your baby feeds on the other—no cords, buttons, or plugs to keep up with.
-You just plop it on and get a few ounces of milk during each feed.
-I quickly built up a breastmilk stash that my husband could bottle feed our son with so I could get a longer stretch of sleep.
+This nifty gadget suctions onto one breast while your baby feeds on the other—no cords, buttons, or plugs to keep up with.
+Plop it on and get a few ounces of milk during each feed.
+I quickly built up a breastmilk stash that my husband could bottle feed our son with, so I could get a longer stretch of sleep.

-Technically any breast pump could serve this purpose, but there’s just something so EASY about the Haakaa, which is exactly what exhausted newborn mamas need.
+Technically any breast pump could serve this purpose, but there’s just something so EASY about the Haakaa, which is precisely what exhausted newborn mamas need.

 Tip #5: Start tummy time.

 My mom is a real baby expert.
 She has raised 3 kids, 6 grandkids and worked at a daycare for many years.
-And she ALWAYS blames gas for baby sleep troubles.
+And she ALWAYS blames gas for baby’s sleep troubles.
 I remember us squabbling when my daughter was born (surely I knew more than my mom since I was a neonatal nurse!).
-Every time my newborn fought sleep or woke early from a nap, my mom would say, “It’s probably gas….”
+Whenever my newborn fought sleep or woke early from a nap, my mom would say, “It’s probably gas….”

 Tip #6: Recruit help early on.

-In the first few weeks after your newborn arrives, having someone come over to hold the baby can be a real lifesaver.
+Having someone come over to help hold the baby during the first few weeks after your newborn arrives can be a real lifesaver.
 But I’ve found that sometimes you have to ask for help directly!
 I recommend organizing a calendar of visitors who can pop over for a few hours each day, starting from day one.

-If your partner isn’t available, recruit grandparents, aunts, or your besties so you can sneak off for a cat nap knowing your baby is being taken care of.
+If your partner isn’t available, recruit grandparents, aunts, or your besties so you can sneak off for a cat nap knowing your baby is being cared for.
 It’s a given that you’ll be awake in the night feeding and caring for your little one, and a nap can help refresh your energy to get through night wakings.

 Tip #7: Prevent day-night confusion.